ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

    newtype Reader e a = Reader (e %1 -> a) instance (Dupable e) => Monad (Reader e)

-Could that replace the dupable constraint.
+Could that replace the dupable constraint?
 Notably for the main use-case which is to create new linear values.

 ::